Sarrasine (opera): Reception

-The new opera pastiche was very enthusiastically received by the audiences and critics.
+It was well received by audiences and critics.

 The NDR Kultur reported "bravo calls and standing ovations", interviewed audience members after the premiere and declared that "this experiment has been successful" in most every way.
 The review article in ForumOpera: Magazin du Monde Lyrique reported that, by the second act, the premiere audience got over the initial shock, going absolutely wild as the cast took their bows, "a just reward for an intelligent and refined show."

 The review in OperaWire gave enthusiastic endorsement to the idea of creating a new opera pastiche of Handel's music, saying that "for a festival dedicated to the composer that sets out to explore his creative talents, it is an enterprise that can only be applauded."
 It also highly praised the combination of Handel and Balzac, saying that "many narratives could have been chosen as a means for presenting these arias; however, the choice of Balzac's 'Sarrasine' was inspired, for it allowed the audience to be directly confronted by the central and ambiguous role played by the castrato in 18th century baroque opera, as well as the status they were able to achieve in society."
 ForumOpera critic wrote that "the choice to adapt Balzac's text proved to be the most fortunate intuition" and declared the premiere to be a "dazzling cocktail of knowledge, intelligence and talent."
 He also praised the "artistic coherence of the programming" that presented the new opera pastiche alongside Handel's "Il Trionfo del Tempo e del Disinganno", from which the new work took its leitmotif and to which it connected in a variety of ways, not least by way of the connection between the Cardinal of Balzac's novella and the real Italian cardinals who patronized the young Handel.

 George Petrou received praise for the feat of assembling so much rare material, from which the music appropriate to every narrative twist of Balzac's complex novella could be selected.
 Such an endeavor, it was clear, would be impossible without an "encyclopedic knowledge of the composer's works that inspired him to compose this pasticcio, while eliminating the most obvious 'hits' or limiting their presence as much as possible."
 On the flipside, one critic noted that the relative scarcity of recitatives precluded "the usual balance one would normally expect from an opera by Händel" and produced the impression that "the inclusion of as much rejected and alternative musical material as possible took precedence over dramatic or formal considerations."